saraslee/sortme/README.md

 ## About:
-I created a web app that allows a user to visualize different sorting algorithms.
-The sorting algorithms were coded using JS and the user interface was programmed using HTML and CSS.
-I completed this project to solidify my understanding of sorting algorithms while also practicing front end development and efficient designs.
-I plan on adding more sorting algorithms to my web app.
+Web app that allows a user to visualize different sorting algorithms.
+The sorting algorithms were written in vanilla JS, and the interface was developed using HTML and CSS.
+I completed this project to solidify my understanding of sorting algorithms while also practicing front end development and UI/UX design.

 ## Bubble Sort